With Very Special Guest SOPHIE B HAWKINS,

 Sophie has proven herself a resonant and enduring artist earning awards, collaborating with some of the biggest names in the industry and her music continues to be a part of major television shows and films.

-The Girls Rising Game Changer Awards is our main yearly fundraising event where we raise money to continue the work we have been doing for girls and LGBTQ kids throughout the United States and around the world.
-Each year we award a trail blazing woman with our Game Changer Award for her resilience and perseverance overcoming obstacles in a male dominated industry.
-This year we are thrilled to honor the one and only, grammy winning, Paula Cole.
+The Girls Rising Game Changer Awards is a yearly event where we raise money to continue the work we do to empowering and inspire girls and LGBTQ kids throughout the United States and around the world.
+Each year we award a trail blazing woman with our Girls Rising Game Changer Award for being a trailblazer in her chosen field.
+This year we are thrilled to honor the one and only, grammy winner Paula Cole!

 Purchase tickets now.
 This evening is guaranteed to sell out in advance.